Gaperon (latest)

 💬 Setting up your iAdvize environment

-Before integrating the SDK, you need to check that your iAdvize environment is ready to use (i.e. you have an account ready to receive and answer to conversations from the SDK).
-You will also need some information related to the project for the SDK setup.
-Please ask your iAdvize administrator to follow the instructions available on the SDK Knowledge Base and to provide you with the Project Identifier as well as a Targeting Rule Identifier.
+Before integrating the Mobile SDK, you need to check that your iAdvize environment is ready to use (i.e. you have an account ready to receive and answer to conversations from the Mobile SDK).
+You will also need some information related to the project for the Mobile SDK setup.
+Please ask your iAdvize administrator to follow the instructions available on the Mobile SDK Knowledge Base and to provide you with the Project Identifier as well as a Targeting Rule Identifier.

 Your iAdvize administrator should already have configured the project on the iAdvize Administration Desk and created an operator account for you.
 If it is not yet the case please contact your iAdvize Technical Project Manager.